yuegao04/docs/docs/faq.md

 Currently, the system includes the following log levels: `debug`, `info`, `warning`, `error` and `fatal`.

-The configuration parameters `log-debug` and `log-verbosity` are used to control the printing of Seal logs.
+The configuration parameters `log-debug` and `log-verbosity` are used to control the printing of Walrus logs.
 When `log-debug` is set to `true`, all levels of logs will be printed; when set to `false`, `info`, `warning`, `error` and `fatal` level logs will be printed.
-The configuration parameter `log-verbosity` is used to control the maximum verbosity level of the Seal log, and all logs below this level will be printed.
+The configuration parameter `log-verbosity` is used to control the maximum verbosity level of the Walrus log, and all logs below this level will be printed.

-During server startup, the printing of Seal logs can be controlled by adding configuration parameters.
+During server startup, the printing of Walrus logs can be controlled by adding configuration parameters.
 After the server starts, logs can be obtained and the log configuration can be dynamically modified through the API.
 ```shell
 # Get log configuration
 curl -k 'https://localhost/debug/flags'